Neuroscience Center Research

 Michael Robinson Lab – Focus: Clearance of glutamate, the predominant excitatory neurotransmitter in the human brain

 Adeline Vanderver Lab – Focus: Leukodystrophy

 Fetal and Neonatal Neuroscience Clinical and Translational Research

 Our fetal and neonatal neuroscience research integrates the efforts of neurologists, neurosurgeons, anesthesiologists, cardiologists, physicists, and engineers to reduce the burden of brain injury.
 We offer all families the opportunity to participate in our fetal registry which is designed to correlate neurological findings identified pre-birth with clinical outcomes during childhood and into adulthood (PI IRB – Dr. Juliana Gebb, MFM).
 Counseling of families is informed by real-world outcomes data, and such data is essential if we are to more comprehensively understand relationships between fetal imaging features, prenatal genetic testing and childhood neurological health.
 Families are also offered the opportunity to participate in one of many fetal/neonatal/surgical research studies.
 These collaborations have led to multiple accepted abstracts on genetic diagnoses of prenatal findings.

 Wolfson Family Laboratory for Biomedical and Clinical Optics

-The Wolfson Lab, led by Daniel Licht, MD, and Wes Baker, PhD, is a world leader in innovation and discovery in clinical and optical imaging.
+The Wolfson Lab, led by Wes Baker, PhD, is a world leader in innovation and discovery in clinical and optical imaging.
 Our team aims to develop and translate optical brain monitoring tools for clinical use, and to study the interplay between the delivery of pediatric critical care and the patient’s long-term brain health.
 We have recently advanced the development of exciting new clinical indications for non-invasive diffuse optics technologies.